Airbus Develops Fuel Management System for the A380 Using Model-Based Design

 The team also used the Simulink models to develop hardware-in-the-loop (HIL) tests and commission their HIL testing rig well before the real hardware was available.

 After successful flight tests of the A380, the team used System Identification Toolbox™ to tune their plant model using measured flight test data.
 They used Signal Processing Toolbox™ to remove noise from the test data, and Curve Fitting Toolbox™ to evaluate differences between the measured data and predicted results and to predict system performance beyond the usual flight envelopes.
-While refining the plant model, they used Simscape Power Systems™ to incorporate relays and other elements of the electrical power system.
+While refining the plant model, they used Simscape Electrical™ to incorporate relays and other elements of the electrical power system.

 Based on the success of implementing Model-Based Design for the A380, Airbus engineers are now using this approach to develop the Airbus A350XWB’s fuel management system, reducing development time of this aircraft by one year.